 Achilles Tendinopathy – Contributing Factors and Treatment Options

-If you’re a runner, you’ve probably heard about achilles tendonitis before.
+If you’re a runner, you’ve probably heard about achilles tendinopathy before.
 This is one of the most common foot injuries seen by physios, and it is characterised by sharp pain at the back of the heel where the achilles tendon is located.
-The term achilles tendonitis used to be commonplace, but overuse injuries are now more commonly referred to as Achilles Tendinopathy, which covers both micro tears and inflammation of the tendon.
+The term achilles tendonitis used to be commonplace, but it is now more commonly referred to as achilles tendinopathy.
+The reason for this is because the suffix itis actually means there is inflammation, but most of the time, there actually is no inflammation present.

-Achilles injuries are never pleasant, and they can put you out of action for some time if they aren’t managed by an experienced physio.
+Achilles injuries are never pleasant, and they can keep you from the activities you love.
+The good news is that they can be appropriately managed with your physios help.
 In this blog post, Brunswick Heads Physio will fill you in on everything you need to know about achilles injuries.

-Achilles tendinitis is an overuse injury.
+Achilles tendinopathies are usually caused by an acute increase in load, such as when you start a new running program.
 The achilles tendon is located at the back of the leg, and it connects your calf muscle to the heel bone.
-It’s one of the strongest tendons in your body, but this does not mean it is immune to stress and injury.
-If you regularly push yourself to the limits and fail to give your achilles time to heal, micro tearing will occur.
-Over time this will lead to severe pain and inflammation, as these tears will start to weaken the tendon.
+It’s one of the strongest tendons in your body, but this does not mean it is immune to pain.
+If you suddenly add higher loads to your achilles, such as more running and jumping without balancing this with adequate recovery, the tendon can become sore.

 The condition is most common amongst runners, but it can occur in anyone.
 There are also other contributing factors, which include: